Street-Stream/api_client_examples/README.md

 ## Introduction

-The streetstream.co.uk API allows the booking and monitoring of same day couriers through the Street System.
+The streetstream.co.uk API allows the booking and monitoring of same day courier deliveries through the Street Stream System.
 The latest version provides support for point to point deliveries and mutlidrop deliveries where a single collection results in from two to twenty deliveries.
 Multidrop also allows as booked order delivery or optimisation of the route by the system.

 The API is currently available only available to customers with Invoice arrangement.
 Please contact us at info@streetstream.net for a demo account.